thingsboard/thingsboard.github.io/docs/user-guide/install/kubernetes.md

 Zookeeper Kubernetes config file **zookeeper.yaml** contains next set of cloud resources:

 - *Headless Service*.
-Service exposes 2888 and 3888 ports for the ZK Pods and guarantee network identity for them.
+Service exposes 2888 and 3888 ports for the ZK Pods and guarantees network identity for them.
 - *ConfigMap*.
 Contains set of configurations options that are pushed into ZK images.
 - *PodDisruptionBudget*.
 Guarantees minimum instances of the cluster that must be up and running.
 - *StatefulSet*.
 Set is responsible for provisioning ZK Pods onto Cloud Nodes.